 - 1. If an exposed employee reports to work site or develops symptoms while at work: - a.
 Ask employee to move to an isolated area if they are having symptoms or if they state they have been exposed to the virus or have traveled to areas where the exposure is high. - b.
 Any employees that are exposed while working will immediately notify their immediate manager, Human Resources, and Risk Management to report their exposure. - 2.
 Human Resources will work with Student Health Center staff to report all staff non-industrial incidents to Department of Public Health. - 3.
 Human Resources will share information with President's Cabinet, Risk Management, Police & Campus Safety, Public Affairs, and Marketing & Communication - 4.
 Risk Management will work with Student Health Center to report any staff industrial incidents to the Department of Public Health and to Cal OSHA (via form 300) if the case is found to be industrial. - 5.
-If an employee tests positive for coronavirus and has been on campus, per DFEH, Human Resources must notify any employees that may have come into contact with the employee of the possibility of exposure. - 6.
-Risk Management and Student Health Center will also notify the Vice President, Administrative Services and Chief of Police and Campus Safety so they can direct the Maintenance & Operations (M&O) department of any room/rooms that the exposed person visited so they can be disinfected. - 7.
+If an employee tests positive for coronavirus and has been on campus, per DFEH, Human Resources must notify any employees that may have come into contact with the employee of the possibility of exposure. - Risk Management and Student Health Center will also notify the Vice President, Administrative Services and Chief of Police and Campus Safety so they can direct the Maintenance & Operations (M&O) department of any room/rooms that the exposed person visited so they can be disinfected. - 7.
 Vice President, Administrative Services will notify President's Cabinet of potential cases/exposure. - 8.
 Risk Management will provide employee with information regarding an industrial illness/injury and Human Resources will work with employee and employee's immediate manager regarding applicable leave of absences. - 9.
 Managers must practice confidentiality guided by HIPAA regulations and Confidentiality of Medical Information Act (CMIA) for themselves and staff to keep these potential or positive cases confidential. - 10.
 Any calls from the media should be directed to Jill Dolan at jdolan@mtsac.edu.

-Note: Per CalOSHA, the employer is required to investigate whether a COVID-19 case is work-related by performing the following steps:
+Note: Per CalOSHA, the employer is required to investigate whether a COVID-19 case is workrelated by performing the following steps:

-- 1) Ask the employee how they believe they contracted the illness. - 2) Discuss with the employee, while respecting privacy concerns, the activities both inside and outside of work that may have led to the illness. - 3) Review the employee's work environment for potential COVID-19 exposure. - 4) Should this step be needed, Risk Management, Human Resources and the Student Health Center will work as a team.
+- 1. Ask the employee how they believe they contracted the illness. - 2.
+Discuss with the employee, while respecting privacy concerns, the activities both inside and outside of work that may have led to the illness. - 3.
+Review the employee's work environment for potential COVID-19 exposure. - 4.
+Should this step be needed, Risk Management, Human Resources and the Student Health Center will work as a team.

 IMPORTANT MT.
-SAC CONTACTS HR Analyst - Leaves and EEO Nerissa Uiagalelei hraccommodations@mtsac.edu Director, Student Health Services Marti Whitford mwhitford@mtsac.edu Director, Safety and Risk Management Duetta Langevin dlangevin@mtsac.edu
+SAC CONTACTS

-DISTRICT REPORTING PROCEDURES (CONTINUED)
+HR Analyst - Leaves and EEO Nerissa Uiagalelei hraccommodations@mtsac.edu

-Risk Management Specialist asolorzano14@mtsac.edu
+Risk Management Specialist Andrea Solarzano asolorzano14@mtsac.edu